 The Carter YH sidedraft carb (kit CK456) was used on a triple carb installation on early Corvette 6 cylinder engines and turbocharged Corvair applications as well as Nash, Dearborn Marine and others.

-Carter YS carbs (kit CK518) were used on military Willys Jeep applications.
+Carter YS carbs (service manual CM518) were used on military Willys Jeep applications.
 These carbs were waterproof for fording.

 In the 1980's, feedback (computer controlled) versions of the Carter YFA were used on Ford and AMC cars and trucks.